Chinese Medicine Diet; The Five Flavors

 4. Bitter; Detoxification and Digestion

-Related to the Fire Element and its associated Organs of the Heart and Small intestine, the bitter flavor is known for its ability to clear heat and dry dampness.
+Related to the Fire Element and its associated Organs of the Heart and Small intestine, bitter flavor is known for its ability to clear heat and dry dampness.
 Bitter foods like bitter melon, dandelion greens, and chicory aid in detoxification and digestion.
-Bitter foods, though not always popular, play an essential role in Chinese dietary therapy and herbal medicine.
-They help clear heat, dry dampness, and stimulate appetite and digestion.
+Though not always popular, bitter foods play an essential role in Chinese dietary therapy and herbal medicine.
+They help clear heat and dry dampness and stimulate appetite and digestion.

 5. Pungent; Circulation and Warmth